 And for Jim — who was a team captain at our Access Makeathon — and Terry, who came in to talk to the students, it meant going home with one.
 It was also great for the students to see the direct impact their work had.
 Both Terry and Jim began using the LipSync and showed the students how it enabled them to access their laptops and cell phones.

 This time, we had split the students into different tables focusing on different parts of the building process.
 From our experience at previous Buildathons, we learned that the FSR joysticks are quite delicate and easy to break — it was the barrier preventing more LipSyncs from being operational in previous builds.
 So we some students who were more experienced start on the joysticks.
 It meant that joysticks weren’t the last part built necessarily, when the builder is tired, when the soldering iron is hot.

-And it was it wasn’t just the high success rate that I was happy with, but the speed and enthusiasm the students had.
+And it wasn’t just the high success rate that we were happy with, but the speed and enthusiasm the students had.

 Angela, who had spent a few days with us building a LipSync in November and had given us helpful feedback on our instructions, was one of the student builders.
 The instructions were a lot easier to follow than when she had initially built one.

 “The manual is a lot easier to understand than before,” she explained.
 “It’s straightforward, it’s got pictures — you know what you’re supposed to be looking at.”

 She began the day working on the FSR joystick.
 When she was with us last, we were using a different joystick.